How To Work With Indian Tourists Effectively

 3. The sightseeing time of each day can change a lot.

-The estimated time may be broken by the sudden change and slow habits of Indian tourists in the group.
-We often call this “rubber hour”, which is very different when working with guests from other countries, such as Singapore, the USA, Australia, and Europe.
+The sudden change and slow habits of Indian tourists in the group may break the estimated time.
+We often call this “rubber hour,” which is very different when working with guests from other countries, such as Singapore, the USA, Australia, and Europe.

-If you schedule an appointment at 9:00 am to start a trip, the group may come down at 9:30 am or later.
+If you schedule an appointment to start a trip at 9:00 am, the group may arrive at 9:30 am or later.
 I used to wait for a group of guests with a tour schedule at 10:00 am, but it took more than 11:00 am to leave the hotel.

 Therefore, operators, guides, and drivers must prepare psychologically for this delay.
-You should inform the guests in advance that the time delay may affect the tour schedule.
-Additional time postponement may result in additional costs for waiting services, including vehicles, tour guides, tour operators, and drivers.
+Please inform the guests beforehand that the delay may affect the tour schedule.
+Additional time postponement may result in extra costs for waiting services, including vehicles, tour guides, tour operators, and drivers.

 4. Change the itinerary schedule.

-The request for a schedule change seems to be more frequent among visitors from India on a longer-than-one-day journey.
-If you have not met, you are in luck; but we often experience this.
+Visitors from India on journeys lasting longer than one day are more likely to request a schedule change.
+If you have not met, you are in luck, but we often experience this.

 Changing attractions and restaurants’ locations will affect the route.
-You need to estimate time and have a plan to set up the tour program and price.
-The sudden change, sometimes unexpected, will incur costs, and you need to discuss and inform the guests or travel agents in India.
+You need to estimate time and price and have a plan to set up the tour program.
+Sudden changes, sometimes unexpected, will incur costs, and you need to discuss and inform the guests or travel agents in India.

 If you work through an agency, you must clearly communicate in advance any limitations on your performance, arising or changes affecting the costs to be covered by the clients.
 This helps you avoid bitterness or capital loss because of excess costs incurred.